1900 Galveston hurricane: Canada

 From September 12–September 14, the extratropical remnants of the Galveston hurricane affected six Canadian provinces, resulting in severe damage and extensive loss of life.
 In Ontario, storm surge in Lake Ontario ranged from 8 to 10 ft, wreaking havoc on vessels, beaching several boats, destroying a number of boats, and setting some others adrift.
 Many other vessels canceled or postponed their departures.
 Winds reached as high as 77 mph in Toronto, breaking windows throughout the city.
-A fire broke out at a flour mill in Paris, and the flames were fanned by the storm, resulting in $350,000 in damage to the mill and 50 other stores and offices.
+A fire broke out at a flour mill in Paris, and the flames were fanned by the storm, resulting in $350,000 in damages to the mill and 50 other stores and offices.
 High winds downed electrical, telegraph, and telephone lines in many areas.
 Total crop damage in Ontario alone amounted to $1 million.
 Impact to crops was particularly severe at St. Catharines, where many apple, peach, pear, and plum orchards were extensively damaged, with a loss of thousands of dollars.
 One person died in Niagara Falls, when a man attempted to remove debris from a pump station, but he was swept away into the river instead.
 Maximum rainfall in Canada reached 3.9 in (100 mm) in Percé, Quebec.